Arthur strives to balance aesthetics, functionality, and quality with costs when planning DIY projects in the home and garden.

 I’m not sure how it works in America, but in the UK it’s advisable to check with the Local Authority (Local Government) on whether planning permission is required, or whether it comes under ‘permitted development’ and to fully comply with all Building Regulations relevant to the build.

 For example, all conservatory built in the UK requires a properly laid foundation that meets the appropriate specifications laid under Building Regulations.

-Although to simply the Building Regulations which we needed to comply with we opted to replace our old teak wood French doors from our living room with new ‘external’ uPVC French doors; rather than having an internal door between the living room and conservatory.
-In this respect, If we had installed an internal door then the conservatory under Planning Laws in the UK be ‘living space’ and the Building Regulations then become a lot more stringent e.g. a minimum of 200mm (8 inches) of insulation in the roof space.
-Whereas by keeping the conservatory separate to the house with an ‘external’ door between the two rooms (living room and conservatory) then under Building Regulations the conservatory (like a porch) is classified as ‘non-living space’.
+Although to simplify the Building Regulations which we needed to comply with we opted to replace our old teak wood French doors from our living room with new ‘external’ uPVC French doors; rather than having an internal door between the living room and conservatory.
+In this respect.
+If we had installed an internal door then under Planning Laws in the UK the conservatory would be classified as ‘living space’; and then the Building Regulations would become a lot more stringent e.g. a minimum of 200mm (8 inches) of insulation in the roof space.
+Whereas by keeping the conservatory separate from the house with an ‘external’ door between the two rooms (living room and conservatory) then under Building Regulations the conservatory (like a porch) is classified as ‘non-living space’.

 Desires and Restraints

 Obviously, our desire was to have the conservatory as big as possible, within any restraints.
 The minimum width I wanted was 2.7 metres (9 feet), and the ideal length of 3.6 metres (12 feet).

 The restrictions to width was not just the boundary (you can’t build on the boundary line in the UK without planning permission to do so) but also an air vent near the boundary on one side and drainage pipes on the other side.
 There was also an air vent between which I needed to ensure didn’t get blocked as part of the design-build.